 Introduction to Aliquippa, Pennsylvania

 Aliquippa, Pennsylvania, in Beaver county, is 18 miles NW of Pittsburgh, Pennsylvania.
-Part of the surrounding Pittsburgh metro area, the city is not isolated and is home to some 11,734 residents.
+Part of the surrounding Pittsburgh metro area, the city is not isolated.

 Aliquippa and Nearby Attractions

 - Old Economy Village

 - National Aviary

 The city is home to several parks which provide opportunities for various sports and other activities.
 Some of the parks are Paul Corsi Jr. Park, Morrell Field, and Jesse Bell Walker Park.
 The Carnegie Museum of Natural History, Frick Art & Historical Center, Pittsburgh Center for the Arts, and Fort Pitt Museum showcase exhibits that highlight the area's cultural and historical heritage.
 Old Economy Village, a place of historic interest near Aliquippa, is a restored 19th-century community established by the Harmony Society.
 Another popular place to visit is the National Aviary, which is home to more than 600 endangered and exotic birds.

 Pittsburgh International Airport is located close by.

 Community College of Beaver County, Geneva College, and Penn State Beaver are some of the colleges near Aliquippa.